WordPress/better-code-editing/readme.md

 cd codemirror-wp
 npm install
 ```

-For simplicity's sake we're running CM as a Git Submodule, rather than duplicating it in this repository.

 Any questions, reach out to #core-customize on WordPress.org Slack or better open an issue on GitHub!